 "The coffin is in a very bad condition, very deteriorated.
 We found many cracks, we found many missing parts, missing layers."

-The outermost coffin holding the body of King Tutankhamun had never left the 3,300-year-old tomb from the time his body was first laid to rest there.
-Even after British archaeologist Howard Carter discovered the tomb in 1922, the outer coffin made from wood and gold stayed in the Valley of Kings — until now.
+The outermost coffin that once held the body of King Tutankhamun had never left the 3,300-year-old tomb since the time he was first laid to rest.
+Even after archaeologist Howard Carter discovered the tomb in 1922, the wooden coffin remained in the Valley of the Kings — until now.

-After the discovery, two of the three coffins were subsequently transported to the Egyptian Museum in Cairo while the outer coffin was left in the king’s tomb.
-Only in July, 97 years later, was the casket removed under intense security in order for it to be fumigated for an entire week.
+Two of the three coffins were later transported to the Egyptian Museum in Cairo while the outer coffin was left in the king’s tomb.
+Only in July, 97 years later, was the casket removed under intense security in order for it to be fumigated for three weeks.

 With careful yet thorough restoration now underway, experts have had the rare opportunity to inspect the outer coffin up close and reveal photos for all to see.

-Given the damage to the coffin that experts have now seen, however, Antiquities Minister Khaled el-Enany said it would take a minimum of eight months to restore it.
-General director of First Aid Conservation and Transportation of Artifacts Eissa Zeidan said the coffin is about “30 percent damaged” due to the heat and humidity inside the tomb.
+Given the damage to the coffin that experts have now seen, however, it will take about eight months to restore it.
+Eissa Zeidan, the general director of First Aid Conservation and Transportation of Artifacts, said the coffin is about “30 percent damaged” due to the heat and humidity inside the tomb.

 “The coffin is in a very bad condition, very deteriorated,” said Zeidan.
 “We found many cracks, we found many missing parts, missing layers.”

-el-Enany confirmed as much when he said the coffin was in a “very fragile state,” with repair work on its cracks being the foremost priority.
+Egypt’s Antiquities Minister Khaled el-Anany confirmed as much when he said the coffin was in a “very fragile” state, with repair work being top priority.
 The 7-foot, 3-inch-long coffin has been safely kept in one of the 17 laboratories within the new museum.

 Restorers have been working on numerous items found in King Tut’s tomb, of which there are more than 5,000 — all of which will be showcased at the Grand Egyptian Museum.
 With more than 75,000 square feet of real estate, it’ll be the biggest museum on Earth exclusively dedicated to one civilization.

-Restoration of King Tut’s tomb came after years of tourists trudging through the majestic World Heritage site.
-Both the Getty Conservation Institute and Egypt’s Ministry of Antiquities committed to the extensive revamp nearly a decade ago and finally finished in February.
+Restoration of King Tut’s tomb came after years of tourists trudging through the majestic heritage site.
+Both the Getty Conservation Institute and Egypt’s Ministry of Antiquities committed to the extensive revamp nearly a decade ago and finally finished in January.

-Their efforts included installing an air filtration system to regulate the humidity, carbon dioxide, and dust levels inside.
-Lighting, as well as a new platform from which tourists can see the sarcophagus, were added too.
+Their efforts included installing an air filtration and ventilation system to regulate the humidity, carbon dioxide, and dust levels inside.
+Lighting, as well as new platforms from which tourists can see the sarcophagus, were added too.